24bisquitz/dv8p3845/README.md

 - **Rotation**

 ## Overall impression:
-The login greeter looks better than in LXDE and LXQt is overall user-friendlier OOTB.
-However it still requires a lot of tweaking to become touch-friendly.
+The login greeter looks better than in LXDE and LXQt is overall user-friendlier OOTB (e. g. doubleclick works).
+However it still requires a big amount (comparable to LXDE) of tweaking to become touch-friendly.

 # Fedora 31 Xfce
 ## Installation:
+Create a bootable USB with Fedora Media Writer.
+Installation took ~26 min.
 ## Things that work OOTB: :+1:
 - **Bluetooth**
 - **Wifi**